 Step 4.
 If department size plus this sum is within the department size range, the change is accepted.
 If it remains outside its range, the change is rejected.
 The random choice of (+1, -1, or 0) for each yearly allowable change is repeated until the sum of these changes keeps the department within range.

 Note that if the department falls below its minimum size, the program automatically sets all allowable yearly changes to +1 to ensure that in the next time step, the department size will be above the lower boundary.
-[I THOUGHT THAT IF THE DEPARTMENT DECLINES BELOW THE LOWER BOUNDARY, THE CODED OPTIONS WERE JUST REPEATED UNTIL THEY RETURNED WITHIN RANGE?]
-Similarly, if the department exceeds the its maximum size at the end of a simulation time step, the program automatically sets the selected number of unexpected changes to 0.
+[I THOUGHT THAT IF THE DEPARTMENT DECLINES BELOW THE LOWER BOUNDARY, THE CODED OPTIONS WERE JUST REPEATED UNTIL THEY RETURNED WITHIN RANGE?
+AT LEAST FOR THE NO CHANGE OPTION] Similarly, if the department exceeds the its maximum size at the end of a simulation time step, the program automatically sets the selected number of unexpected changes to 0.
 This ensures that the department will not continue to grow beyond its upper boundary in subsequent timesteps.
 [THIS DOESN’T OCCUR UNLESS THE TOTAL NUMBER OF VACANCIES EXCEEDS THE YEARLY ALLOWABLE CHANGE?]

 [KRISHNA DO THIS]